ivany9/toolsfinder/README.md

 * The user  logged  is redirected to `/profile` when they try to visit `/login` again.

-* The user on the profile page can use the form to create a new tool and  1 photo in .
+* The user on the profile page can use the form to create a new tool.

 * The a user on the profile page can select a "Delete" button to remove their tool from the database.